Joakim Haeggman

-Karl Sven Joakim Haeggman (born 28 August 1969) is a Swedish professional golfer who formerly played on the European Tour.
+Karl Sven Joakim Haeggman (born 28 August 1969) is a Swedish professional golfer.
+Haeggman formerly played on the European Tour.
 He was the first Swede to play in the Ryder Cup.

 Early life

-Haeggman was born in Kalmar on the east coast of the province of Småland in Sweden.
+In 1969, Haeggman was born in Kalmar on the east coast of the province of Småland in Sweden.
 He grew up close to the golf course at Kalmar Golf Club and learned the game without golf playing parents.